~ What is the Sub-9 Death March?

 The Sub-9 Death March is a bicycle race for teams of two to be the first to reach designated cemeteries in and around the Hoosier National Forest.
 The ride begins and ends at the Midwest Trail Ride Horseman's Camp (MTR) in Norman, IN.
 Teams will be required to reach five mandatory check-points, three of which are known in advance.
 The other two mandatory locations will be drawn from the list of optional check-points and announced at the Start/Finish line.
 Teams can use any route and can visit check-points in any order.
 Teams will be able to earn bonus time by visiting additional check-points along the way.
 Click here for the Sub-9 Death March Google Map.

 ~ What does my entry fee get me?

-Sub-9 Death March participants get access to free primitive onsite tent camping at the Midwest Trail Ride Horseman's Camp, changing rooms and showers (weather permitting) for after the ride, "rolling" sag support with food, water and some mechanical assistance, FREE commemorative t-shirt, a hot, catered meal from Qdoba (featuring the hot naked burrito bar and dessert) after the ride, one-day Hoosier National Forest pass for each team member and more!
-Participants 21 and over will also enjoy a beer tasting from Sun King Brewing after the ride.
+Sub-9 Death March participants get access to free primitive onsite tent camping at the Midwest Trail Ride Horseman's Camp, changing rooms and showers (weather permitting) for after the ride, "rolling" sag support with food, water and some mechanical assistance, FREE commemorative t-shirt, a hot, catered meal from Yats!
+Cajun Creole (meat, veggie and vegan options available) after the ride, one-day Hoosier National Forest pass for each team member and more!
+Participants 21 and over will also enjoy a beer tasting from Upland Brewing Company after the ride.

 ~ Where does the race begin/end?